chesterrams18/app-dev/README.md

 The events of No Way Home have significant implications for the larger MCU, particularly with regard to the multiverse.
 The film sets the stage for future MCU projects and expands the possibilities of storytelling by acknowledging the interconnectedness of various Marvel universes.

 Spider-Man: No Way Home stands out as a cinematic celebration of Spider-Man's legacy while pushing the boundaries of the MCU's narrative landscape.

+Different Spider-Mans in the movie:
+- Tom Holland
+- Andrew Garfield
+- Tobey Maguire

+  You can watch it here [Spider-Man: No Way Home](https://www.sonypictures.com/movies/spidermannowayhome) :wink: